slafniy/DedTunedProject/README.md

 Note: same changes due to same reasons as for Great Weapon Master.

+### Spells
+- Branding Smite (both Paladin and Tiefling versions) does not consume Bonus Action and does not require concentration
+- Searing Smite (both Paladin and Tiefling versions) does not consume Bonus Action and does not require concentration
+- Thunderous Smite does not consume Bonus Action
+- Wrathful Smite does not consume Bonus Action and does not require concentration
+- Divine Favour does not require concentration but lasts 2 turns
+- Flame Blade does not require concentration and lasts until Long Rest
+- Shadow Blade (from item) does not require concentration
+- Barkskin does not require concentration (but works only for party members)
+- Heroism does not require concentration but lasts only 3 turns
+- Phantasmal Force does not require concentration but lasts only 5 turns
+- Flaming Sphere does not require concentration
+- Web does not require concentration
+- Sleep Maximum Total Target HP increased (x1.5) because enemies have more HP in mod
+- Animate Dead - lasts only 10 turns
+- Conjure Elemental - lasts only 10 turns
+- Planar Ally - lasts only 10 turns

 ### Classes
 #### Fighter Champion
 - Improved Critical passive gives -2 critical threshold instead of -1